 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-How to Make This Recipe
+How to Make This Argentine Red Shrimp Recipe

-This is a step-by-step walkthrough of how to cook this recipe.
-The recipe card at the bottom shows the exact cook time and temperatures.
+Below are step-by-step instructions for how to cook this recipe.
+The recipe card at the bottom shows the exact cooking time and temperatures.

 Step 1